Thomsch/checker-pdg/README.md

 Run with `java -cp codechanges-checker-all.jar org.checkerframework.checker.codechanges.FlexemePdgGenerator <filepath>`

-Requires Java 11.
-Otherwise you'll get an Illegal Access Error with Java 17.
+To avoid Illegal Access Error from Java 17, you need to add the compiler options described in the [Checker Framework manual](https://checkerframework.org/manual/#javac-jdk11).
+There is an example available in build file of the [Div By Zero Checker](https://github.com/kelloggm/div-by-zero-checker/blob/master/build.gradle).

 ## More information